JRuedas/dataProcessesProject/README.md

 #### 2. How was the data collected or generated?

-***TODO: Estructurar en 2 preguntas o no.***

-* Who collected the data?
-* Who or what the data is about?

-The data have been collected by some stations in the city of Madrid.
-The data is about the levels of some particles like SO_2 or CO.
-Some of them do not have the same equipment and can not collect information about some particles.
-These datasets collect information per year since 2001 to 2018(May).

-***TODO: Falta esto¿?.
-No entiendo a que se refiere***
+The data of the data set has been collected from the original files provided by [Madrid Open Data] (https://datos.madrid.es/portal/site/egob/menuitem.c05c1f754a33a9fbe4b2e4b284f1a5a0/?vgnextoid=9e42c176313eb410VgnVCM1000000b205a0aRCRD&vgnextchannel=374512b9ace9f310VgnVCM100000171f5a0aRCRD&vgnextfmt=default) Decide soluciones organization processed them and uploaded to the [kaggle website]([Air Quality in Madrid (2001-2018) dataset](https://www.kaggle.com/decide-soluciones/air-quality-madrid "Air Quality in Madrid (2001-2018))

+Originally, Madrid Open Data get the data from 24 automatic stations around Madrid.
+Those stations, which are set around all the districts of the city, record information about pollution in the area.
+The data was generated from those stations whose pollution sensors measure air quality in Madrid city.

 #### 3. How many observations are in your data?

-All data sets include twelve month data except the last one that only has data until  May.
+All data sources include twelve month data except the last one that only has data until  May.
 According to this, we have the followings rows:

 * Stations.csv – 24 rows
 * Madrid2001.csv – 217872 rows